ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 Avoid:

 - fake MVP code paths that will be reverted soon;
-- compatibility layers for old campaign/message shapes;
+- compatibility layers for old shapes unless explicitly chosen;
 - adding module-specific behavior into Core for speed;
 - building blank-canvas client builders before the guided workflow is clear; follow `ui-ux-guide.md` for client-facing patterns;
 - building platform-cockpit screens that expose every module, builder, dashboard widget, log, setting, or automation primitive before the next client action is clear;